salma-elmaghawry/Study-Mate-App/README.md

 - **Academic Chatbot**: Get instant answers, study tips, and explanations from an intelligent AI assistant—your 24/7 study buddy.

 ---
-> 🚧 **This app is still in development.
-More features and improvements are coming soon!**

 🎥 **[Live Demo](https://youtu.be/iyDsESiW-v4?si=3BAMfK_dWLRRsTNg)** – Check out the current progress!